ubuntu-mate/ubuntu-mate.org/_posts/2020-04-02-ubuntu-mate-focal.md

 MATE 19.10 we [focused on addressing as many *"paper-cut"* issues as possible](/blog/ubuntu-mate-19-10-eoan-ermine-release/).
-That was a hugely successful :tada: initiative, the community feedback was overwhelmingly positive :chart_with_upwards_trend: and that is reflected in adoption; **the Ubuntu MATE 19.10 interim release is out most actively used interim release to date!** :champagne: This was only possible thanks to dedicated group QA testers [joining the Ubuntu MATE team](/get-involved) and coordinating with developers to highlight :flashlight: where attention was needed.
+That was a hugely successful :tada: initiative, the community feedback was overwhelmingly positive :chart_with_upwards_trend: and that is reflected in adoption; **the Ubuntu MATE 19.10 interim release is our most actively used interim release to date!** :champagne: This was only possible thanks to dedicated group of QA testers [joining the Ubuntu MATE team](/get-involved) and coordinating with developers to highlight :flashlight: where attention was needed.

 Recognising that we're on to a good thing, :thumbsup: we've repeated this